-The Apple founder was an influential personality, known not just for his innovative marketing ideas but also for how he revealed his products.
+The Apple founder was an influential personality, known for his innovative marketing ideas and how he revealed his products.
 Take a look at some of the greatest Apple product launches, and you’ll be able to catch a glimpse of some excellent communication practices.

 So what makes Jobs one of the most skilled people when it comes to the art of communication?
 One of the most significant reasons why Steve Jobs is seen as an excellent orator and marketing genius is his ability to simplify the most complex ideas.

-He represented the company’s pillars – dependable, forward-thinking, groundbreaking, and clarity.
-That’s one of the biggest reasons Apple was able to convince customers and make them lifelong fans of their products.
+He represented the company’s dependable, forward-thinking, groundbreaking, and clarity pillars.
+That’s one of the biggest reasons Apple convinced customers and made them lifelong fans of their products.

 Another excellent example of a leader who could effectively communicate is Winston Churchill.
-The ex-Prime Minister of Britain was able to instill hope during a dark time in history by frequently communicating with the public via radio speeches and discourses.
+The ex-Prime Minister of Britain instilled hope during a dark time in history by frequently communicating with the public via radio speeches and discourses.

 Also, to rile up the British troops during the war, Churchill would say: “Attitude is a little thing that makes a big difference.”
 Short and to the point, these quotes helped Churchill get his message across and ensured that people were more likely to understand and remember them for a long time.

-What’s common with both these communication Gurus is how they both focus on other people’s problems, developed empathy, and worked their way towards successfully delivering the message across their audience.
-And, it's this essence which can help make you a good communicator too.
+What’s familiar with both these communication Gurus is how they focus on other people’s problems, develop empathy, and work their way towards successfully delivering the message across their audience.
+And, it's this essence that can help make you a good communicator too.

 Good communication skills open up the door to a vast scope of professions, and this is why it’s essential to understand how learning to communicate correctly can help you peak your career graph.

-The above insight emphasizes the importance of interpersonal communication in the workplace and how it facilitates better conversation, better ideas, and ultimately improves collaboration.
+The above insight emphasizes the importance of interpersonal communication in the workplace and facilitates better conversation, better ideas, and ultimately improves collaboration.